Cannabis Users Face Growing 'Scromiting' Health Concern

 January 11, 2026

-Dr. Kenneth Taylor, an expert in cannabinoid research, argues that the increase is likely tied to the burgeoning use of high-potency cannabis products.
-"We're seeing more cases as the average THC content in products rises," he explains.
+"We're seeing more cases as the average THC content in products rises," said Dr. Kenneth Taylor, a cannabinoid researcher.
 "Patients often don't associate their symptoms with cannabis because it's counterintuitive."

-This article is based on original reporting by www.bostonherald.com.
+This article is based on original reporting by Boston Herald.

 Original Source